radixmo/thunderstrap/README.md

 Instead, Thunderstrap uses UnderStrap as a dependency via the Bower package manager.
 After installing dependencies you can complile Sass files to modify and generate CSS files for ThunderStrap on the fly.

 ## Features
-- Simple starter theme without a zillion bells and whistles ready for modifying
+- Simple,  ready to modify, starter theme without a zillion bells and whistles
 - Supports Bootstrap 4's CSS and JavaScript (without you having to maintain it)
 - Font Awesome icons support
 - Woocommerce support